sundsoffice-tech/zeiterfassungs-und-f/PRD.md

   - Play/Pause/Stop for timer controls
   - Lightning for quick actions and templates
   - ArrowsClockwise for plan vs actual comparison
+  - Warning for risk indicators
+  - Target for time estimates
+  - SparkleIcon for AI-enhanced features

 - **Spacing**:
   - Page padding: p-6 for desktop, p-4 for mobile